 Today, being an entrepreneur can be all encompassing.
 You are always on, all the time.
 The danger of living in a world where it is possible to be on call 24/7 is that the majority of your time may be spent fielding phone calls, emails and social posts -- meaning the tasks you wanted to complete remain untouched.
 But it doesn't have to be this way.

-We spoke to 10 successful entrepreneurs on what strategies they use to stay on track and get things done.
+We spoke to 40 successful entrepreneurs on what strategies they use to maintain focus and get work done.

 Name: Tim Chen

 Strategy: Each Monday I prioritize what I want to accomplish that week, and then I think about what I've done at the end of the week and share it in an email to my employees called "Reflections."
 It's a great way to make space in your head, otherwise your inbox and email becomes your to-do list, which is ridiculous because you didn't create that to do list.
 [It was sent to you by other people.]